AcalaNetwork/chopsticks/README.md

   - Tokens.Accounts: [5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY, { token: DOT }] # fetch this particular storage
 ```

+When you starts chopsticks, it will fetch these storages in background.

 Please note that only the formats mentioned above are supported for config files.

-Or use `fetch-storages` subcommand to only fetch and cache the storages:
+The second way is use `fetch-storages` subcommand to only fetch and cache storages:

 ```sh
 npx @acala-network/chopsticks@latest fetch-storages 0x123456 Balances Tokens.Accounts